 Paint Creek Center for the Arts presents a diverse selection of contemporary art exhibitions that feature regional emerging and established artists.
 Exhibitions, receptions and gallery talks are free and open to the public.

-Visit our website this month to discover facts about leading women artists.
+Visit our website each month to discover fun facts about a variety of artists.

 Five Art Facts about Salvador Dalí

 Salvador Dalí (1904 – 1989) is one of the most recognizable 20th century artists.
 He produced hundreds of paintings in his lifetime, his most famous being The Persistence of Memory, painted in 1931 (the painting is part of the Museum of Modern Art, NY collection).